 From the most affordable to the carry-on bag that will make heads turn at the airport—we give you the essential information you need that will make it easier for you to choose the perfect carry on luggage for your next trip.

 Is it Better to Check Your Bags or Carry On—Yes or No?

 In a nutshell, it depends.

-In addition, the whole idea of carrying on your luggage to save money may be going by the wayside as airlines encourage travellers to check their bags instead.
+In addition, the whole idea of carrying on your luggage to save money may be going by the wayside as airlines encourage travelers to check their bags instead.
 And if you pay for priority boarding so you can get on the plane early enough to keep your bags close, then you’ve just exchanged one fee for another.
 For a quick analysis, consider this:

 - If you really want to save money, then you should carry on your bags.
 (Just make sure you check your airline’s policy to ensure they don’t charge a fee for this.)

 - If you really want to save time, then you should pay for priority boarding and carry on your bags.

 - If you really want to maximize comfort, then you should check your bags but make sure your carry on has all the conveniences you want for the flight.

 Where do you stand in the checked baggage or carry on debate?
 Are you a light packer or do you like to pack everything but the kitchen sink?

 Also, what do you tend to pack in your carry-on luggage?